dosco189/blog/about.md

 permalink: /about/
 ---

-Insert catchy opener here to get legitimacy.

-Insert more details about the present.

-Add some flavor from the past.
+catchy opener.

+some stuff about what I do now

+some stuff about what I did in the past

+other cool stuff